tenfinney/dao/README.md

 Once your token request is approved, you instantly have the power to vote on all on-chain decisions, such as spending funds or minting new tokens.

 **What funder protections are there?**
-1. *Seed Funders* will approach equal voting power to *Pre-Seed Builders* as the seed round reaches conclusion.
+1. *Seed Funders* will approach equal voting power to *Pre-Seed Builders* as the seed round reaches conclusion (December 31st).
 This means that funders can protect their own best interests through voting.
 2. Furthermore, the *Support* level is set at 60% to ensure that EVERY decision has mutual support from both builders and funders.
 3. Lastly, the initial token holders are long-term committed builders (see [Pre-Seed Builders](#Pre-Seed-Builders) above) who have been contributing since before the project was funded.

 **What about vesting?**
 `W3API` tokens are initially set to be non-transferable.
-The DAO can decide to change this in the future and issue new tokens to contributors through token timelocks or vesting contracts.
+The DAO can decide to change this in the future and mint tokens to contributors via timelock or vesting contracts.